zahradnik-io/youtube-scripts/Projects/ideas.md

 - Perils of managing huge open-source projects.
 Influx of PRs, not enough reviewers - Home Assistant, edX
 - How to write testable code
 - Why integration testing matters?
+- The importance of Markdown
+- How to write documentation for your project and where to host it
+- Localization and translation of open-source projects
+- Arduino gettext??
+Keď ho naprogramujem...

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?